seasonSH/DocFace/README.md

 ### Part 3: Feature Extraction
 **Note:** In this part, we assume you are in the directory **`$DOCFACE_ROOT/`**

 To extract features using a pre-trained model (either base network or sibling network), prepare a `.txt` file of image list.
+The images should be aligned in the same way as the training dataset.
 Then run the following command in terminal:

 ```Shell
 python src/extract_features.py \